lbraun/doc-api/source/includes/api/_dataset.md

 ```

 <aside class="notice">
-Remember — concatenate dataset is an authenticated endpoint!
+    This is an authenticated endpoint!
 </aside>

 ## Overwrite Data

-You can overwrite data in a dataset only if the dataset option overwrite (data_overwrite) is set to true.
+You can overwrite the data if the overwrite dataset property has been set to true.

-Just send a POST request to the endpoint:

 > Overwrite data using external data source: